mckennapsean/dissertation/chapters/intro.md

 ...
 Artifacts for visualization design can serve many purposes, from measuring success to reuse in future projects;
 thus, it is often both beneficial and can save time by capturing many artifacts and connecting them to design decisions in a design process.

+These steps of the design process, design decisions, and artifacts can all be connected through the design activity framework.
+This framework breaks apart these steps into a series of four overlapping activities.
+Each activity has a specific motivation for a visualization designer to ground themselves in.
+Once an activity is identified, the expected kind of artifact to achieve becomes more clear.
+This further empowers visualization designers to choose from appropriate kinds of design methods to make and justify design decisions.
+Lastly, this framework connects and bridges other existing visualization design models and theories to provide unique and novel insight into the visualization design process.